Installing things with style

 This is great!
 This means you can run your install script as many times as you like and still get the same result.

-I don't even want to try the non-install
+I don't even want to try the non-install version, but since you've read this

 far, I'd feel bad if I didn't try.
 Here goes nothing: